Which washing machine brand?

 How much do Miele washing machines cost?

 It's hard to deny that Miele washing machines are expensive.
-The cheapest will set you back around £500, but it's easy to find models that cost well over £1,000.
+The cheapest will set you back around £600, but it's easy to find models that cost well over £1,000.
+The average price paid by Which? members in 2018 was £772.

-If you want to buy a Miele, look for a free market-leading parts and labour warranty to be thrown-in – many machines offer five- or even 10-year parts and labour warranties as standard, but not all, so do check before you buy.
-And with such high prices, shop around before you buy – hunt down an online deal and, if you can, wait for the sales before paying £1000+ for a Miele washing machine.
+If you want to buy a Miele, look for one that has a free market-leading parts-and-labour warranty thrown in.
+Many have five-year or even 10-year parts-and-labour warranties as standard, but not all, so do check before you buy.
+And with such high prices, shop around before you buy – hunt down an online deal and, if you can, wait for the sales before paying £1,000+ for a Miele washing machine.

 Choosing the best Miele washing machine

-Top-of-the-range Miele washing machines will be best-of-breed for energy and carry the A+++ label, have room inside for a large – but not gargantuan – 9kg of cottons, and will spin the living daylights out of wet clothes at 1600rpm.
+Top-of-the-range Miele washing machines will be the best of breed for energy and carry the A+++ label, have room inside for a large (but not gargantuan) 9kg of cottons, and will spin the living daylights out of wet clothes at 1,600rpm.

 Features to look for include TwinDos, Miele's way of pre-loading your machine with liquid detergent.
-And QuickPowerWash, which claims to wash powerfully and effectively in just one hour.
+And QuickPowerWash, which is claimed to wash powerfully and effectively in just one hour.

-Most models come in white, with others available in either a chrome or a steel finish.
+Most models come in white, with others available in either a chrome or a stainless-steel finish.